supreme-gg-gg/supreme-gg-gg.github.io/content/post/rl.md

 ---
-title: RL Collection
+title: Introductory RL
-subtitle: Assorted Projects on Reinforcement Learning
+subtitle: Assorted Collection on Deep Reinforcement Learning
-date: 2024-10-01
+date: 2024-11-05
-tags: ["python", "machine-learning", "personal project"]
+tags: ["python", "machine-learning", "personal-projects", "rl"]
 ---

-Reinforcement learning is a way of training an agent to make sequences of decisions in an environment.
+Reinforcement learning (RL) is a way of training an agent to make sequences of decisions by finding the optimal action-taking policy through trial and error interactions with the environment.
 It is a powerful tool for solving complex problems in robotics, finance, and gaming.
-To broaden my knowledge in ML, I worked on a few small projects to learn fundamental deep RL algorithms such as DQN, REINFORCE, DDPG, and PPO.
-Please see [this project](pong.md) if you are interested in NEAT and Pong.
+To broaden my knowledge in ML, I worked on a few small projects to learn fundamental deep RL algorithms such as **(Double) DQN, REINFORCE, DDPG, and PPO**.
+Please see [this project](pong.md) if you are interested in NEAT and Pong instead.

 {{< gallery caption-effect="fade" >}}
 {{< figure link="/img/rl/breakout.png">}}